If you’ve ever wondered what to send after someone buys your product, I’ve got you covered.

 Your Easy Yes Offer is something that is at a lower price point that is exciting and packed with a ton of value AND that solves a very specific problem.

 It’s literally a no-brainer for your people.
-I can’t tell you the insane amount of people who ended up buying my signature course, Love Your List, after buying the Email Marketing Fairy or Trelloing for Traffic (soon to be known as Trello Magic).
+I can’t tell you the insane amount of people who ended up buying my signature course, Love Your List, after buying the Email Marketing Fairy or Trello Magic.

 Pro tip before we get into what to send after someone buys: